 What is JavaRatty?

-JavaRatty, also known as JavaCrypt, is a piece of malicious software, classified as ransomware.
-Nearly all ransomware-type programs encrypt data, however JavaRatty damages files instead of encrypting them.
-As this malware is damaging the files, they are appended with the ".encrypted" extension.
-Therefore, a filename like "1.jpg" would appear as "1.jpg.encrypted", and so on for all compromised files.
+JavaRatty (also known as JavaCrypt) is malicious software classified as ransomware.
+Most ransomware-type programs encrypt data, however, JavaRatty damages files rather than encrypting them.
+When this malware damages files, they are appended with the ".encrypted" extension.
+Therefore, "1.jpg" might appear as "1.jpg.encrypted", and so on for all compromised files.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-In general, ransomware is designed to encrypt files and demand a ransom for their decryption.
-However, these infections are not identical; key differences include - the cryptographic algorithm used (symmetric or asymmetric) and the ransom size.
-Hets, ROGER, DeathRansom, BigBossRoss are few examples of malicious software falling under this classification.
+In general, ransomware is designed to encrypt files and demand ransoms for decryption.
+These infections are not identical.
+Key differences include cryptographic algorithm used (symmetric or asymmetric) and ransom size.
+Hets, ROGER, DeathRansom, and BigBossRoss are some examples of malicious software falling under this classification.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.encrypted|